diiiefiend/cocktailist/README.md

 ### Phase 3: More Advanced Cocktail Entries (~1 day)
 I plan to use third-party libraries to add functionality to the `CocktailNew` and `CocktailShow` views in this phase.
 I want to integrate Filepicker/Amazon S3 for file upload so users can add images during entry creation and possibly reviews.
+I also would like to use OmniAuth to allow for Facebook login.

 [Details][phase-three]